matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/l1-l2-interop.md

 - `Deposit` to bridge funds from Ethereum to zkSync.
 - `FullExit` to bridge funds back to Ethereum.

-If users wanted to deposit or withdraw funds, they had to send a transaction request to the smart contract.
-The request was appended to the priority queue.
-The queue had the following rules:
+If users want to deposit or withdraw funds (for withdrawals, users can request a withdrawal from L2 without using a priority transaction), they send a transaction request to the L1 smart contract.
+The request is appended to the priority queue.
+The queue has the following rules:

 1. All transactions were processed sequentially, i.e. FIFO.
 2. Each priority operation had to be processed by the operator within `X` days from submission to the contract.